mdn/browser-compat-data/schemas/compat-data-schema.md

 }
 ```

-Note: many data categories no longer allow for `version_removed` to be set to `true`, as we are working to [improve the quality of the compatiblity data](https://github.com/mdn/browser-compat-data/issues/3555).
+Note: many data categories no longer allow for `version_removed` to be set to `true`, as we are working to [improve the quality of the compatibility data](https://github.com/mdn/browser-compat-data/issues/3555).

 ### Ranged versions